 Enable <Improve This Page> Button

 If you want to allow readers to easily improve a post by making corrections such as fixing typos or indentation, you can enable the <Improve This Page> button.
-To do this, add your git repository URL in the params section of your config.yaml file.
+To do this, add your git repository URL in the params section of your hugo.yaml file.

 gitRepo: <your site's Github repo URL>